gomorpheus/morpheus-docs/_build/html/_sources/operations/approvals.rst.txt

 Approvals
 =========

-{morpheus} and Service Now Approvals
+|morpheus| and Service Now Approvals

 Overview
 --------

-Policies can be created for Groups and Clouds to require approvals for actions with the built-in {morpheus} approvals engine, or via a ServiceNow integration.
+Policies can be created for Groups and Clouds to require approvals for actions with the built-in |morpheus| approvals engine, or via a ServiceNow integration.
 Approvals can be configured for Provisioning and Lifecycle extensions.

 Configuring Approvals
 ---------------------

-Configuring {morpheus} for Approvals
+Configuring |morpheus| for Approvals

-To configure {morpheus} for approvals:
+To configure |morpheus| for approvals:

 #.
 Configure Roles for Approval access
 #.
 Optionally configure a ServiceNow Integration for ServiceNow approvals.